telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_ckan_sink.md

 Since based in [PostgreSQL](https://www.postgresql.org/docs/current/static/sql-syntax-lexical.html#SQL-SYNTAX-IDENTIFIERS), it must be said only alphanumeric characters and the underscore (`_`) are accepted.
 The hyphen ('-') is also accepted.
 This leads to  certain [encoding](#section2.3.3) is applied depending on the `enable_encoding` configuration parameter.

-Nevertheless, different than PostgreSQL, resource lengths may be up to 100 characters (minimum, 2 characters).
+Despite there is no real limit on the resource names, Cygnus will keep limiting their lengths up to 100 characters (minimum, 2 characters), accordingly to what's done with organization and package names.

 [Top](#top)